SmokyDaBear/code-wiki-app/src/notes/sql/04-tables.md

 #### Tip: Always define the appropriate data type for each column based on the kind of data you expect to store in that column.
 This helps in optimizing storage and ensuring data integrity.

+## Columns and Rows in SQL Tables

+In SQL tables, data is organized into columns and rows:

+### Columns

+- Columns represent the fields or attributes of the data.
+Each column has a specific data type that defines the kind of data it can hold (e.g., integer, varchar, date).
+- In the "Customers" table example above, "CustomerID", "CustomerFirstName", and "CustomerLastName" are the columns.

+### Rows

+- Rows represent individual records or entries in the table.
+Each row contains data for each column defined in the table.
+- For example, a row in the "Customers" table might contain the following data:
+  - CustomerID: 1
+  - CustomerFirstName: 'John'
+  - CustomerLastName: 'Doe'

 ## Dropping a Table

 The DROP TABLE statement is used to delete an existing table and all of its data from the database.